Sleep apnea and TMJ treatments in in Ottawa, ON

 It has proven to be an effective alternative TMJ migraine treatment, since it can target the surrounding muscles of the jaw and face.
 This can help prevent them from grinding and clenching while the patient is asleep, which is a common contributing factor for TMJ associated headaches.

-Am I a Candidate for this Treatment?
+Am I a Candidate for Botox Therapy?

 If you suffer from a TMJ migraines, experience aches and pains in the jaw, or intense discomfort in your mouth, cheek, or even sinuses, you should contact us at the Ottawa TMJ & Sleep Apnea Clinic as soon as possible.
 Our team will assess your jaw and facial area, or perform X-rays if necessary to get a thorough understanding of what is causing your pain.
 If teeth are grinding and tension is a source of your headaches, Botox could be a recommended migraine treatment for you.

 Even though Botox is safe to use, each patient will undergo a screening process to ensure they are an eligible candidate for this treatment.
 Our team will always ensure that every patient fully understands the process thoroughly so they can feel safe and comfortable in our clinic.
 Contact us today.

 Frequently Asked Questions About Headaches and Botox Therapy